michael-basil/michael-basil.github.io/health.md

 * Exercise will allow me to eat what I want, when I want, and however much I want
 * Enjoyment comes from consuming more, more, more
 * Health pursuits are expensive and need to be fancy
+* Sugar is aweful but alcohol and burritos are exempted
 * Fasting is bad for metabolism and IMPOSSIBLE
+* Addiction behaviors, not me!

 While I did learn a lot along the way about nutritional principles and dietary approaches (paleo, carbohydrate restriction, proteien focus) I was always missing key parts of the picture.
 In relative comparison, I now have the following mindsets: